Updated:

 Answering repetitive questions FAQ Builder with instant answers 5-10 min per question

 Automation isn't just about saving time.
 It's about consistency—ensuring every client gets the same high-quality experience without manual intervention.
+Modern customer portals eliminate the back-and-forth that traditionally consumes so much of a manager's day.

 The workflow looks like this: Set up your automated systems once.
 Define your triggers and responses.
 Then watch as routine tasks handle themselves while you focus on complex problem-solving.